Periodic homogenisation for two dimensional generalised parabolic Anderson model: Uniform boundedness and convergence of the solution

 \section{Uniform boundedness and convergence of the solution}

-In this section, we first introduce the collection of enhanced stochastic objects, and then set up a fixed point problem that are suitable to get uniform-in-$\eps$ bounds and convergence of the solution $u_\eps$ to \eqref{e:gPAM_formal}.
-We then prove them facts in Theorem~\ref{thm:fixed_pt_thm}, assuming the convergence of the stochastic objects.
+In this section, we first introduce the collection of enhanced stochastic objects, and then set up a fixed point problem that is suitable to get uniform-in-$\eps$ bounds and convergence of the solution $u_\eps$ to \eqref{e:gPAM_formal}.
+We prove these facts in Theorem~\ref{thm:fixed_pt_thm}, assuming the convergence of the stochastic objects.